rails/rails/guides/source/action_controller_overview.md

 ```

 NOTE: The `params` hash is not a plain old Ruby Hash; instead, it is an
 [`ActionController::Parameters`][] object.
-While it behaves like Hash, it does
+It does not inherit from Hash, but it behaves mostly like Hash.
-not inherit from Hash.
+It provides methods for filtering `params` and, unlike a Hash, keys `:foo` and `"foo"` are considered to be the same.

 [`params`]:
     https://api.rubyonrails.org/classes/ActionController/StrongParameters.html#method-i-params